 For over 10 years, Colleen was a member of The Wendy Perron Dance Company with whom she performed, and taught throughout Europe and the US.
 Colleen was Ms. Perron’s assistant choreographer on many projects including a solo for Peter Boal.
 Colleen has been teaching ballet to children and adults in Westchester since 1992.
 She has choreographed and staged many ballets including Cinderella, Sleeping Beauty, Coppelia as well as numerous pieces for teen modern dance companies.
 Colleen has also taught classes at Bennington College, University of the Arts (Philadelphia), Tanz Tangente (Berlin), New School for Dance Development (Amsterdam), Ballet Academy East, and Harkness Dance Center at the 92nd St. Y. In 2001 Colleen joined the faculty of The Ailey School where she taught junior division ballet classes for 5 years.

 After moving to Westchester in 2007, Colleen has continued to share her passion for dance and ballet technique with hundreds of ballet students.
-In 2012 she was thrilled to have the opportunity to join Brava Dance Center in Rye, NY, and with the Fall 2013 season returns to Brava as co-director.
+In 2012 she was thrilled to have the opportunity to join Brava Dance Center in Rye, NY, as the Ballet Program Director.
 Colleen continues to study dance and dance education by taking classes and workshops with teachers such as Finis Jhung, David Howard, Robert Atwood, and Nancy Bielski.

 Kelin Barr is originally from New York, where she began dancing at the age of three.
 She continued her education and training at the University at Buffalo, receiving a BFA in dance performance.
 Upon graduating, Kelin’s professional career allowed her to travel the world while performing with Royal Caribbean Cruise Lines.
 She has performed in many production shows across the country and in Canada with Spirit Productions including “Dancing Queen”, “Spirit of Christmas”, and “Le Grande Cirque”.
 She has also appeared on PBS as a member of Zodiaque Dance Company and has done industrial work for ToysRUs.